- Home

 1. Introduction

-(ii) The terms mentioned in Part A of this document are applicable for Indian citizens.
+(ii) The terms mentioned in Part A of this document are applicable to Indian citizens.

-(iii) The selection process, selection criteria and weights given to various parameters are decided by the Admissions Committee annually.
-The Admission Committee finalizes the process, fixes these criteria and weights at the beginning of each admission cycle.
-This is to ensure that the admissions process is objective.
+(iii) The selection process, selection criteria, and weights assigned to various parameters are determined annually by the Academic Council.
+The Academic Council finalises the process and fixes these criteria and weights at the beginning of each admission cycle.
+This is to ensure that the admissions process is objective

 2. Eligibility Criteria